hknd23/DeepLearningCausal/README.md

-The second is heterogeneous treatment effects that users can employ to assess and visualize whether the PATT varies significantly across different subgroups identified in our example with respect to gender, age and education.
-The heterogenous treatment effects obtained from the PATT estimate of *Strong Leader* is illustrated here for the three aforementioned subgroups using the `hte_plot` function:
+The second is heterogeneous treatment effects that users can employ to assess and visualize whether the PATT varies significantly across different subgroups identified in our example.
+The heterogenous treatment effects obtained from the PATT estimate of *Strong Leader* is illustrated here for the subgroups using the `hte_plot` function:

 ```r
 hte_plot(pattc_en, cut_points = c(20, .5, 3, 3, .5, 2, .5, 6), boot = TRUE,